 When you are experimenting or are not experienced in electronics yet, you can set a current limit on a laboratory power supply.
 In that way you know that your circuit can’t draw more current than the limit you set, protecting your components in case of a short circuit or error.

 Batteries have a capacity and current rating, as well as a cell voltage.
 For Alkaline cells, 1.5 Volts indicates a full cell.
 Where rechargeable (NiMH and NiCd) batteries only reach 1.2 Volts when full.
 Lithium-ion batteries have a typical cell voltage of 3.7 Volt.
 When a battery depletes, the cell voltage drops accordingly.
-Batteries deplete according to the current that is drawn: low current > long lifetime.
-High current, short lifetime.
+Batteries deplete according to the current that is drawn: low current -> long lifetime.
+High current -> short lifetime.
 That is why battery capacity is specified in Ampere hour (Ah).
 Equal to the amount of continuous current multiplied by the discharge time, that a battery can supply energy, before it is exhausted.
-In case you need a 5volt supply, consider the use of a USB power bank.
+In case you need a 5 Volt supply, consider the use of a USB power bank.
 These are available in many different capacities.
 Charging and discharging is controlled via an internal circuit, improving safety.
+Modern powerbanks may shutdown if not enough current is used.
+Adding an extra resistor between 5 Volt and GND connection may help in that situation to prevent the powerbank from shutting down.

 Wall wart power supplies (unregulated vs regulated)